Githugutech/Syncing-Bsc-Node/README.md

 13. mv server/data-seed/geth/chaindata mainnet/geth/chaindata
 14. mv server/data-seed/geth/triecache mainnet/geth/triecache
 15. ./geth_linux --config ./config.toml --datadir ./mainnet --cache 100000 --rpc.allow-unprotected-txs --txlookuplimit 0 --http --maxpeers 100 --ws --syncmode=full --snapshot=false --diffsync `to start the sync`

-Note:
-Geth syncing should be run in a screen session to ensure the process continues even after the ssh session is closed If you are using the latest snapshot and notice that the age more than 2 years, most likely you have an eror in you sync setup
-The first place to troubleshoot in such an issue is check that you have initailised the gennesis config correctly.
-Make sure that the datadir when initialisng the genesis config is correct.
-In case you want to make a change to the the config.toml file or any other config file, just stop the node sync by control + C. After making the change start the node again with the command for starting the node.
-The change will pick up
-The ip address for the websocket is not include in the config.toml.
-You need to manually add it

-HAPPY SYNCING

-Suggested Tags : geth-node, bsc